Estimating Startup Costs for A Business

 Estimating startup costs for a new business is a very tricky endeavor and, if done incorrectly, can cause your business to fail before it even gets on its feet.
 It is crucial that every entrepreneur create a business startup cost worksheet so that he/she does not incur any surprise expenses.
 But where to begin?
 Where do business startup costs come from?

 While businesses rack up different costs in different industries, there are six general types of expenses that all small business startups face as they get going:

-Research is the first step in any startup venture.
+Market research is the first step in any startup venture.
 Before investing a penny in your business-to-be, you have to do extensive market research to make sure you are starting something lucrative.
-If you have the financial resources available for it, you can hire third party consultants to do the researching for you.
+If you have the financial resources available for it, you can hire third-party consultants to do the research for you.